 Blurbs

-Blurbs are pre-publication endorsements usually made by authors or experts in your field (different from book reviews published by media after a book is released).
-Blurbs were originally printed on the back covers of books, but now are used almost exclusively online.
+Blurbs were originally pre-publication endorsements usually made by authors or experts in your field (different from book reviews published by media after a book is released).
+Blurbs typically appeared on the back covers of books, but now are used exclusively for online marketing.
 For example, when blurbs are available, McFarland includes them in our online catalog listing and on internet bookseller sites.
-Blurbs can help make up for slow or low media interest, and some blurbists can lend a degree of prestige to your book.
-Since blurbs can contribute to the overall promotional effort, it is nice to have a couple.
-However, you are under no obligation to collect blurbs.
-If you are interested in securing some, it is best to undertake this process early.
-Before you begin, consult our blurb instructions below.
+There is the possibility for noteworthy blurbists to lend a degree of prestige to your book.
+Additionally, if interest from traditional review media is slow, blurbs can help offset this.
+Because of these potential boosts to the overall promotional effort, it is nice for authors to collect a few blurbs, though you are under no obligation to do so.
+If you are interested, consult our blurb instructions below.

 Who to Approach: